5-year-old boy, woman found dead near Bukit Batok Nature Park

 SINGAPORE: A five-year-old boy and a woman were found dead near Bukit Batok Nature Park early on Thursday morning (Nov 14).

-The police said they were alerted to the case of two unnatural deaths at 21 Lorong Sesuai at about 6.40am on Thursday.
+The police said they were alerted to the case of two unnatural deaths along Lorong Sesuai at about 6.40am on Thursday.

 The boy was found motionless in a car, while a 41-year-old woman was found lying motionless nearby, they added.